 Father O’Brien Gym is home to the school’s volleyball, basketball, and wrestling teams.
 The gym is named after Right Reverend Msgr.
 Joseph “Doc” O’Brien (1884-1952).
 Father O’Brien founded Bishop England High School in 1915 and served as the school’s first Rector.
 He also coached the school’s early basketball teams in the 1920s.

 The Carl Edward Poole Jr. Track is home to the school’s Track & Field team and also serves as a practice field for the school’s football and soccer teams.
 Carl Poole Jr. (1943-1993) was a member of the graduating class of 1961 at Bishop England.
 Carl’s excellent skills garnered him local and state championships throughout his years at Bishop England.
 He went on to Clemson where he ran track and set ACC records.
 He also ran for the US Army track team and participated at the US Olympic trials.
 Carl was known for his fierce competitiveness along with his sportsmanship for his fellow competitors.

 The softball field is home to the school’s softball team.
 The field is located next to the baseball field and across from the football stadium.

 Bishop England athletes use our weight rooms to build the strength, speed, and endurance needed to compete at a high level

-The newest edition to campus is the Michael L. Runey III Tennis Center.
+The newest edition to campus is the Michael L. Runey III Tennis Center, home to the Monsignor John L. Manning tennis courts.
 For the first time in the school’s history, tennis teams are able to practice and play on their own courts.
 There a total of 5 playing courts.